kingsleyeyo24/Payroll-Automation/README.md

 The dataset is already quite clean except for a few blank cells, so we can skip extensive cleaning and move straight to calculations.

 # Employee Master Data
-As requested by the client, I created three new sheets.
-The first is Employee Master Data, which contains mostly static personal and employment details that rarely change.
+As requested by the client, I created a new sheets.
+The Employee Master Data, which contains mostly static personal and employment details that rarely change.
 The columns include:
 EmployeeID, FirstName, LastName, Email, PhoneNumber, DateOfBirth, Gender, MaritalStatus, SSN, JobTitle, JobLevel, Department, EmploymentType, HireDate, TerminationDate, CompanyHireDate, LastPromotionDate, StreetAddress, City, State, ZipCode, IBAN, RoutingNumber, and BankAccountNumber.

 For the EmployeeID column, I used the formula